What is TFTP? | Trivial File Transfer Protocol

 As the "trivial" part of its name suggests, TFTP is more like a stripped-down version of FTP (File Transfer Protocol), the ubiquitous protocol for sending files across a LAN or the Internet.
 Unlike FTP (and similar protocols like SFTP and FTPS), TFTP can't let you: display a list of files in a directory, delete files, rename files, delete directories, and perform a few other actions that make FTP so versatile.
 It doesn't even require user authentication.
 Generally speaking, TFTP can only perform two main tasks: write files and read files.

 But that's ok.
-The functionality it possesses is just right for the things it's been designed to do.
+The functionality it possesses is just right for the things it's been designed to do; let's walk through it with your account manager through your free trial.

 Common uses